 (23/7/2018 – 25/7/2018)

-From the WA/NT Border, we travelled along the Victoria Highway and then turned off onto Duncan Road for 5km on a dirt road and then further 5km on the access road to Zebra Rock Mine Gallery and Campground.
+From the WA/NT Border, we travelled along the Victoria Highway and then turned off onto Duncan Road for 5km on a dirt road and then a further 5km on the access road to Zebra Rock Mine Gallery and Campground.
 Well, what a little gem of a place this was!!!!

 What a great campground here for only $20 per night (2 adults @ $10.00 each) and children (Under 14) were free.
 Matt and Ally also stayed here with us for the night.
 All sites were unpowered but it was in a lovely open bush setting.
 There was a large outdoor seating area with a central firepit.
 There were many tours available (4WD Mine, 4WD workshop, fossicking safari, fishing safari, morning and sunset wetland safaris).
 There was a beautiful gallery and gift shop showcasing the Zebra rocks.
 We missed the free gallery tour which was at 3.00 pm.
 The Gallery includes crystals, fossils and history of the local area.
 The staff gave Mitchell a couple of zebra rocks.